AzirisDev/obsidian/1 Input/Courses/Arch Linux/Boot loader in arch linux root.md

 - `passwd` - set the root password
 - `passwd azim` - set the users password

 Remove the USB and reboot.
 Login and you are ready to go.
 Connect to wifi.
-Download `pacman -Syu curl openssh bash-completion` , `systemctl enable sshd.service & systemctl enable sshd.service`  to be able to ssh to that computer.
+Download `pacman -Syu curl openssh bash-completion htop` , `systemctl enable sshd.service & systemctl enable sshd.service`  to be able to ssh to that computer.

 DONE!
 You can boot your computer.